Founded in 1978, the Association of Forfaiters in Switzerland (VEFI) is the oldest forfaiting association in the world.

 News

-Dieter von Boddien has been confirmed as Chairman.
-Joëlle Schmidt, Xiaofeng Wang, Thomas Stoiber and Prasanna Francis have been all been re-elected.
+Joëlle Schmidt has been elected as Chairwoman of the association, while Dieter von Boddien after 12 years has stepped down from this position.
+He will continue serving as board member.
+Xiaofeng Wang, Thomas Stoiber and Prasanna Francis have been all been re-elected.

 Martin Diggelmann and Nathalia Benjamin have been re-elected as VEFI auditors.

-The board would like to also express it's gratitude to ITFA, the International Trade and Forfaiting Association, who has sponsored the event.
-ITFA was represented by two of it's board members: Silja Calac and Johanna Wissing.
+The board would like to also express it's gratitude to ITFA, the International Trade and Forfaiting Association, who has sponsored 2 events during the last year.
 Also we would like to thank all members that directly or indirectly have given support to the Association of Forfaiters in Switzerland during the past year.

-After the AGM, we had the opportunity to learn more about the role ESG will play in Trade Finance.
-The presentation was held by Johanna Wissing and Michael Rentsch, both from Credit Suisse.
-We thank both for their interesing insights they have offered us.
+After the AGM, we had the opportunity to learn more about Zurich Airport.
+The presentation was held by Stefan Weber, CFO a.i. of the Airport.
+We thank him for the interesing insights he has offered us.

 VEFI welcomes ICBC, Zurich Branch as new member